 Lada joined College GameDay as a features reporter and College Football Live as a host in 2016.
-She has contributed many memorable stories to GameDay including her “Heart of a Tiger” piece about the connection between Auburn and LSU families through organ donation, and “Texas Strong,” the story of former Bevo handler Cuyler Duncan at the University of Texas.
-Both earned College Sports Media awards for Outstanding Sports Feature.
+She has contributed many memorable stories to GameDay including the Sports Emmy-nominated “UP Syndrome” about Nick Saban and Tuscaloosa native Walt Gary, who has been a fixture of the Alabama program.
+A pair of Lada’s GameDay features – “Heart of a Tiger,” about the connection between Auburn and LSU families through organ donation, and “Texas Strong,” the story of former Bevo handler Cuyler Duncan at the University of Texas – also earned College Sports Media awards for Outstanding Sports Feature.

-Lada’s work on SC Featured has led to other feature opportunities with Sunday NFL Countdown and the 2017 Special Olympics World Winter Games in Austria, an event she covered for ESPN.
+Lada’s work on SC Featured has led to other feature opportunities with Sunday NFL Countdown and a pair of Special Olympics World Games – Austria (2017) and Dubai/Abu Dhabi (2019), both of which she covered for ESPN.

-Since joining the company in July 2015, Lada has made guest host appearances on a variety of ESPN Radio and television shows, including Baseball Tonight and First Take.
+Since joining the company in July 2015, Lada has made guest host appearances on a variety of ESPN Radio and television shows, including Baseball Tonight, First Take and SportsCenter.
 She has contributed to ESPN’s digital platforms and she was part of ESPN’s Department of Highlights.
 She also created content for ESPN Radio’s digital platforms and contributed to SportsCenter and Mike and Mike.

 Prior to ESPN, Lada was an anchor and reporter for two and a half years in the Chicago area for Comcast SportsNet.
 At CSN Chicago, she was the reporter on the Bears and White Sox pro sports beats.
 She also anchored SportsNet Central and was the host of High School Lights, White Sox pre- and postgame shows, and the trivia show Beer Money.